ahusc/resparfunc-relprim/README.md

 # Authors

 The code has been written by Anne Huschitt based on ideas of Alfred Seiler.
-These ideas are described in the paper "Restricted Partition Function and Fourier-Dedkind sums" (to be published).
+These ideas are described in the paper "Restricted Partition Function and Fourier-Dedekind sums" (to be published).

 # License